Palindromic k-Factorization in Pure Linear Time: Computing -factorization

 \section{Computing $k$-factorization}

-A run of linear-time Algorithm~EOPL leaves the iterator containing the input string $s=s[0..n{-}1]$ and the arrays $\pl^0[0..n{-}1]$, $\pl^1[0..n{-}1]$ for $s$.
+A run of linear-time Algorithm~EOPL leaves the iterator containing the input string $s=s[1..n]$ and also the arrays $\pl^0[1..n]$, $\pl^1[1..n]$ for $s$.
 Let us use them to construct an explicit $k$-factorization in additional linear time.
-Let $k'=\pl^{k\bmod 2}[n{-}1]$.
+Let $k'=\pl^{k\bmod 2}[n]$.
 By Lemma~\ref{l:kvslen}, it suffices to build a $k'$-factorization of $s$ in $O(n)$ time, which can be done as follows.

-Algorithm \ref{a:fact} builds a $k'$-factorization of $s$ in reversed order, using a trivial observation that if a string $w$ has even (odd) palindromic length $i$ then $w=uv$, where $u$ has odd (resp., even) palindromic length $i{-}1$ and $v$ is a nonempty palindrome.
-All lists are build in parallel in linear time.
+Algorithm \ref{a:fact} discovers factors of a $k'$-factorization of $s$ in reversed order, using an observation that if a string $w$ has even (odd) palindromic length $i$ then $w=uv$, where $u$ has odd (resp., even) palindromic length $i{-}1$ and $v$ is a nonempty palindrome.
+All lists are built in parallel in linear time.
 In the main cycle, each position serves as $j$ at most once, so the algorithm performs $O(n)$ $\len$ queries to the iterator.
 Thus we proved

 \begin{theorem} There is a linear-time word-RAM algorithm which, given a string $s$ over a general alphabet and a number $k$, builds a palindromic $k$-factorization of $s$ or reports that no such factorization exists. \end{theorem}